MissingMaps/partners/app/_partner/docusign.md

   - docusign-sample

 tm-projects:
-  - id: 11270
+  - id: 12440
-    desc: "INTERMEDIATE - Complex mapping, please attend / view recording of second session first.
-This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."
+    desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."

 ---